-25.1 An employee required by management to work out of classification in a higher non-Civil Service position at least half of an assigned shift will be given an increase equal to the midpoint differential between the employee's current position and the higher position's midpoint, or to the minimum, whichever is greater, capped at twenty five percent (25%).
+- 25.1 An employee required by management to work out of classification for at least eight (8) consecutive hours in a higher non-Civil Service position will be given an increase equal to the midpoint differential between the employee's current position and the higher position's midpoint, or to the minimum, whichever is greater, capped at twenty-five percent (25%).
 Should the higher classification be a Civil Service position, the employee may be granted an increase not to exceed seven percent (7%).
 Under no circumstances shall an employee receive an increase so that his wage exceeds the maximum of the higher classification.
 To be eligible for the higher pay the employee must perform substantially all of the required duties of the classification.
-Employees in Career Path Progression

-- Positions, or who are in training positions are not eligible for the higher classification pay.
+Employees in Career Path Progression Positions, or who are in training positions are not eligible for the higher classification pay.
 An employee may reject an out of classification assignment if another qualified employee is available and willing to accept the assignment. - 25.2 Employees working in a higher classification for thirty (30) days or less do not have to meet the minimum qualifications for the higher level job unless required by law or ordinance.
 Employees working for more than thirty (30) days in a higher classification must meet minimum requirements for that job. - 25.3 Out of Class Pay will only be granted when an existing position is vacant due to vacation, termination, illness, etc., and not for temporary reassignment for special projects.
-Exceptions to the 'vacant position' portion of this article may be made due to extenuating or emergency circumstances.
+Exceptions to the 'vacant position' portion of this article may be made due to externuating or emergency circumstances.
 Exceptions must be requested in writing (before) being paid, through the appropriate Department Director to the Human Resources Division Manager for final approval. - 25.4 Except in extenuating or emergency circumstances, a subordinate employee will not be required to work in a classification where he would become the supervisory employee over his normal supervisor. - 25.5 Out of Class Pay will be granted only for time actually worked and will not include time spent by an employee on personal leave, holidays, or sick leave, or other absence from the job.
 After an employee has worked out of classification for ninety (90) days, the Office Director/Division Manager will be required to review and consider any extension of the out of classification status.
-Such extension to be approved only if the employee meets the minimum qualifications as contained in the job description of the higher classification. - 25.6 Requests for Working Out of Class Pay must be submitted, by authorized personnel online Form by going to the City of Orlando Intranet page, Payroll Forms & Info.
-Working Higher Class Adjustment.
-This form is to be submitted to the Human Resources Division by 5 PM on Friday. - 25.7 Working out of classification shall be assigned among employees based on the character of the work to be performed and the employee's qualifications as determined by management. - 25.8 Employees in non-supervisory OPD civilian positions of Police Communications Specialists and Police Emergency Communications Specialists assigned by management to work in a higher classification as a supervisor will be eligible for an hourly rate equal to that of the minimum of the range for the supervisory position or for a seven percent (7%) increase in their current hourly rate, whichever is greater, on an hour for hour basis, provided a minimum of at least one (1) hour is worked (non-cumulative).
+Such extension to be approved only if the employee meets the minimum qualifications as contained in the job description of the higher classification.

+- 25.6 Requests for Working Out of Class Pay must be submitted in accordance with City policy, by authorized personnel on-line Form by going to the City of Orlando Intranet page. - 25.7 Working out of classification shall be assigned among employees based on the character of the work to be performed and the employee's qualifications as determined by management. - 25.8 Employees in non-supervisory OPD civilian positions of Police Communications Specialists and Police Emergency Communications Specialists assigned by management to work in a higher classification as a supervisor will be eligible for an hourly rate equal to that of the minimum of the range for the supervisory position or for a seven percent (7%) increase in their current hourly rate, whichever is greater, on an hour for hour basis, provided a minimum of at least one (1) hour is worked (non-cumulative).